rezonant/mastodon-chart/README.md

 | Mastodon | `tootsuite/mastodon:v3.3.0` |
 | Kubernetes | v1.23 |

+# Prerequisites

+- A Kubernetes cluster running v1.23+
+- An SMTP relay service
+    * An option: If you pay for Google Workspace you can send as a Workspace user on a custom domain
+- An S3 bucket and custom domain for serving media (images, cached content, etc)
+    * This can get very large!
+You will want to pick a cost effective S3 option!
+It took about 2 weeks to hit 60GB for me :-)

+# Important Notes

+This helm chart is tweaked for my own cluster infrastructure services and you'll likely need to do the same for your own setup, depending on what cloud you are running in and what cluster services you have set up.

+In particular, it expects a working `cert-manager` cluster service for acquiring TLS certificates, and expects that you are using Traefik as your ingress controller.
+If you are using either of the nginx ingress controllers or something else, you will need to edit the Ingress resources appropriately.

+Note that the chart will install its own PostgreSQL and Redis servers as single-instance (non-replicated) Deployments.
+If you want to use StatefulSets, primary/secondary replication, a managed database service, or anything else, you will need to customize the Helm chart to do so.

 # Installation

-Copy and edit `secrets.yaml.sample` and `values.yaml.sample` to provide your own `secrets.yaml` and `values.yaml` files, and then deploy the Helm chart
-with:
+Check out this repository, then copy `secrets.yaml.sample` to `secrets.yaml` and `values.yaml.sample` to `values.yaml`,
+and fill in the necessary details.

+Once you are ready, deploy the Helm chart with:

 ```
 helm install -f secrets.yaml mastodon .
 ```

-# About

-This helm chart is tweaked for my own infrastructure services and you'll likely need to do the same for your own setup, depending on what cloud you are running in and what cluster services you have set up.

-In particular, it expects a working `cert-manager` cluster service, and expects that you are using Traefik as your ingress controller.
-If you are using either of the nginx ingress controllers or some other mechanism, you will need to edit the Ingress resources appropriately.

-The original version of this chart expected that you would use `ReadWriteMany` persistent volumes, mostly for no reason.
-Most CSI drivers do not support ReadWriteMany persistent volumes.
-This version of the chart uses only `ReadWriteOnce` volumes.

 ### Maintainer